sinapinto/ricehalla/README.md

 ### Third-party styles

-Webpack should leave identifiers of third-party styles such as Bootstrap left intact while generating hashed identifiers for local styles.
+Webpack should leave identifiers of third-party styles such as Bootstrap intact while generating hashed identifiers for local styles.
 This is accomplished by using a separate `loaders` entry to the webpack config that tests for files ending with `.global.css` and treating them accordingly.

 ## License